aws/aws-sam-cli/designs/intrinsics_design.md

 !GetAtt ["logical_id", "resource_property_type"]
 ```

-This intrinsic function is one of the harder properties to resolve.
+This intrinsic function is one of the harder properties to resolve as it can be injected at runtime.
 There is a list of supported properties at https://d1uauaxba7bl26.cloudfront.net/latest/gzip/CloudFormationResourceSpecification.json.
-These properties will be read and verified if existed.
-In strings they are usually represented as ${MyInstance.PublicIp}.
-My suggestion is to leave it in this format and have it resolved by a seperate resolver for each type.
+These properties will be read and verified if existed in the ResourceSpecification.
+In strings, they are usually represented as ${MyInstance.PublicIp}.

-Different Types have different paramaters attached with them.
-This feels like it needs to be hardcoded for each one.
+Different Types have different parameters attached with them.

+After parsing the logical_id and resource_property_type, a separate symbol table can be used to translate logical_id and resource_id into the injected runtime property.
+The symbol resolver will be passed in at runtime separate from the intrinsic_resolver.

 ### `Fn::Sub`